 - Does the metadata make sense?
 (Yes, Some, No)

-- Do you understand what the metadata fields are asking?
+- Do you understand what should be entered in the metadata fields?
 (Yes, Some, No)

 - Do you leave fields empty when you upload?
 (Yes/No) If yes, why?
-(I don’t understand the fields, It takes too much time, They aren’t relevant)
+(I don’t understand the fields, It takes too much time, They aren’t relevant ,Other____)

-- Is there additional metadata that would be helpful?
+- Are there additional metadata fields that would be helpful?
+(Open text field)

-- Do you see typos or inaccurate information in the DAM?
+- Do you see typos or inaccurate information in the DAM system?
 (Almost never, Sometimes, Almost always)

 - Is the system easy to log in to?
 (Yes/No)